zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

 After the recording is complete, use the transcoding script to merge the recorded files.
 See [Using the Transcoding Script](../../en/Recording/recording_voice_video.md).

-If error or warning occurs during the recording, see [Error codes](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a11cab69078db26c1f166c68e469dcfcf) and [Warning codes](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a5f37e3fa14fad2982f248d247d76996b) for detailed information.
+If any error or warning occurs during the recording, see [Error codes](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a11cab69078db26c1f166c68e469dcfcf) and [Warning codes](https://docs.agora.io/en/Recording/API%20Reference/recording_cpp/namespaceagora_1_1linuxsdk.html#a5f37e3fa14fad2982f248d247d76996b).